How to get wine and beer delivered to your door

 When you add something to your cart, you'll have the option to choose which store in your area will fulfil the order, as well as delivery ETAs, minimums and fees.
 You can often get your order delivered in under an hour (though the site currently warns to expect delays given the increased demand), or schedule a delivery for the future.
 Add a tip for your driver, and you're good to go.
 The site is also encouraging users to select contactless deliveries.

-Total Wine has a wide variety of wine, beer and liquor, and offers same-day alcohol and snack delivery across 12 states, as well as shipping and in-store pickup.
-If you've ever been in one of its stores, you know it has a wide variety to choose from, including craft and domestic beer and spirits.
-If you are looking for wine, its Winery Direct deals let you mix six bottles to get a discount.
+Total Wine has a wide variety of liquor, beer and wine, and offers same-day alcohol and snack delivery across 12 states, as well as shipping and in-store pickup.
+If you've ever been in one of its stores, you know it has a wide variety to choose from, including domestic and craft beer and spirits.
+If you are looking for good wine, its Winery Direct deals let you mix six bottles to get a discount.
 Bottles start as low as $3.

-Winc is a wine-of-the-month club that has customers take a short quiz and offers wine recommendations that will match their palate for a monthly subscription.
-You can also search the site for whatever you prefer.
+Are you a wine enthusiast?
+Winc is a wine-of-the-month club and wine subscription service that has wine drinkers take a short quiz and offers recommendations that will match their palate for a monthly subscription of wine awesomeness.
+You can also search the site for whatever you prefer -- from red wine like pinot noir, to white wine such as sauvignon blanc, and more.
 Selecting four wines will get you free shipping each month, from both Winc's own wines and bottles from independent wineries.
 Bottles start at $13 each.
 Our sister site Chowhound named Winc the best wine subscription for most people, and said that it "provides an overall great value for the wines and user-friendly site."

-Home delivery is great, but if you're going out to Walgreens or FedEx anyway, online retailer Wine.com lets you order to pickup at one of those store locations near you.
-The site boasts that it has the "world's largest selection of wine," and you can have it delivered to your home or to one of those local pickup sites.
+Home delivery is great, but if you're going out to Walgreens or FedEx anyway, online retailer Wine.com lets you order to pick up at one of those store locations near you.
+The site boasts that it has the "world's largest selection of wines," and you can have the bottles of wine delivered to your home or to one of those local pickup sites.
 You can also sign up for the StewardShip program -- a one-year subscription is $49, and gets you free shipping all year.

 If you live in a state that allows alcohol delivery from local restaurants, you can likely order drinks through your favorite food delivery app.
 Just open it up, navigate to the restaurant you want, and see if beer, wine or alcoholic drinks are available.
 Check out our list of best food delivery services here.